A cruise package vacation visiting New Zealand and Australia in the same trip is a travel combo that is hard to beat.

 Cruise Day 1: Auckland

-Check in for your cruise at Port of Auckland.
+Check-in for your cruise at the Port of Auckland.
 Climb aboard Celebrity Eclipse and discover all the amenities you would want or need on vacation.

 Settle into your cabin, unpack your suitcase, and head to the buffet restaurant for lunch.
 Or grab your favorite glass of bubble and relax on deck for the sail-away party!